Supply Chain: Process Governance and Modelling

 Record decisions clearly: Future decisions will depend on the evidence of past ones.
 Make sure that all relevant information is recorded in Event records in the right format for the intended consumer: if decisions are made by humans, rich attachments are a good option.
 If software or AI are involved, then Event attributes are often a stronger choice.

 Access Policies: Always try to avoid proliferating Access Policies and make as few as possible with clear user populations and access rights.
-Generally, all parties will need read access to all the Events in the Asset history, but it may be convenient to restrict Event write access to mirror real-world approvers and actors.
+Generally, all parties will need read access to all the Events in a Trail history, but it may be convenient to restrict Event write access to mirror real-world approvers and actors.